 Add a Traffic Management Action to a Policy

-After you Define a Traffic Management Action in v11.8.x and Lower, you can add it to policy definitions.
+After you Define a Traffic Management Action, you can add it to policy definitions.
 You can also add any existing traffic management actions to policy definitions.

 - Select Firewall > Traffic Management.

 The Traffic Management page appears.

 - In the Traffic Management Policies list, select one or more policies.